You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

-Zhihu was attracted from the beginning to the social elites like lawyers, independent consultants, IT professional and entrepreneurs who want to share their specialities with others and gain wisdom in return.
+Zhihu was attracted from the beginning to the social elites like lawyers, independent consultants, IT professionals and entrepreneurs who want to share their specialities with others and gain wisdom in return.

 So what makes Zhihu an ideal place for content marketing?